Cristiano Ronaldo wants 'more and more' after eclipsing Pele

+Juventus superstar Cristiano Ronaldo said he always wants "more and more" as he eyes further records after surpassing Pele.

-Ronaldo scored a perfect hat-trick to inspire Juve to a 3-1 win over Cagliari in Serie A and move onto 770 career goals.
+Ronaldo scored a perfect hat-trick on Sunday to inspire Juve to a 3-1 win over Cagliari in Serie A and move onto 770 career goals.

 The five-time Ballon d'Or winner became the top goalscorer in history, eclipsing Brazil legend Pele.

-"There is still much more to achieve and I believe we can do it together," Ronaldo wrote via Instagram.
+"There is still much more to achieve and I believe we can do it together," Ronaldo wrote via Instagram on Monday.

 "Goals are an essential part of who I am.
 I can't stop chasing for more, looking forward to achieving another record.